dramatictan/hackathon/README.md

-ctrl + shift + v to view
+Ctrl + Shift + v to view

 # DOCUMENTATION
-Heres how to set up this project after cloning the git repo
+Here is how to set up this project after cloning the git repos

 ## Install python
-go to ur terminal and type
+Go to your terminal and type
 ```
 python
 ```
-and follow instructions from there i.e. download it from microsoft store
+Follow instructions from there i.e. download it from microsoft store

 ## Install python libraries
-go to terminal
+Go to terminal
 ```
 pip install transformers torch flask flask-cors sentence-transformers datasets
 ```
-it might take awhile go grab a drink while it loads
+It might take awhile go grab a drink while it loads

-**ok setup done**
+**Ok setup done**

-## running the project
+## Running the project
-terminal
+Type this into the Terminal
 ```
 python server.py
 ```
-this might also take awhile. or not.
+This might also take awhile. or not.

-now open index.html on browser to test the ai
+Now open index.html on browser to test the AI

-### some notes
+### Some notes
-wait for the server to finish loading before doing anything on the webpage once its done, it will show you a debugger pin. it will take awhile.
+Wait for the server to finish loading before doing anything on the webpage Once its done, it will show you a debugger pin. it will take awhile.

+#### GSM8K Purpose
 gsm8k is a dataset for primary sch math qns in case u were wondering.

 # What we need to do now
 ### populate the dataset
-heres a format
+Here is a format
 ```
 [
     {"prompt": "blablabla",